Tourism Journalist

 The not so good

-If you want to work outdoors and have an interest in animals and science, then a career as a zoologist could be for you.
+If you are passionate about the travel industry, love writing and have excellent communication skills, then a career as a tourism journalist could be for you.

 Pathways to this career